Brisbane: Bridges

 The Brisbane River creates a barrier to road transport routes.
-In total there are sixteen bridges over the river, mostly concentrated in the inner city area.
-The road bridges (which usually also include provision for pedestrians and cyclists) by distance from the river mouth are the Sir Leo Hielscher Bridges, the Story Bridge, the Captain Cook Bridge, the Victoria Bridge, the William Jolly Bridge, the Go Between Bridge, the Eleanor Schonell Bridge, the Walter Taylor Bridge the Centenary Bridge and Colleges Crossing.
+In total there are eighteen bridges over the river, mostly concentrated in the inner city area.
+The road bridges (which usually also include provision for pedestrians and cyclists) by distance from the river mouth are the Sir Leo Hielscher Bridges, the Story Bridge, the Captain Cook Bridge, the Victoria Bridge, the William Jolly Bridge, the Go Between Bridge, the Eleanor Schonell Bridge, the Walter Taylor Bridge the Centenary Bridge, and the Colleges Crossing.
 There are three railway bridges, namely the Merivale Bridge, the Albert Bridge and the Indooroopilly Railway Bridge.
-There are also three pedestrian only bridges: the Goodwill Bridge, the Kurilpa Bridge and the Jack Pesch Bridge.
+There are also five pedestrian only bridges: the Kangaroo Point Bridge, the Goodwill Bridge, the Neville Bonner Bridge, the Kurilpa Bridge and the Jack Pesch Bridge.

 The Houghton Highway (northbound) and Ted Smout Memorial Bridge (southbound) bridges, over Bramble Bay between Brighton, Queensland and the Redcliffe Peninsula, are the longest bridges in the state.
 The abutment arches of the original crossing The Hornibrook Bridge still remain in place.

 Rail

 The Queensland Rail City network consists of 154 train stations along 13 suburban and interurban rail lines and across the metropolitan area, namely: the Airport, Beenleigh, Caboolture, Cleveland, Doomben, Ferny Grove, Ipswich/Rosewood, Redcliffe Peninsula, Shorncliffe, and Springfield lines, as well as the Exhibition line which is used only for events at the Brisbane Showgrounds, as well as an inner-city bypass for freight and a turnback for long-distance services.
 The network extends to the Gold and Sunshine coasts, which are fully integrated into the network on the Gold Coast line and Sunshine Coast line.
-The Airtrain service which runs on the Airport line is jointly operated between the City of Brisbane and Brisbane Airport.
+The Airtrain service which runs on the Airport line is jointly operated between Queensland Rail and Airtrain Citylink.

 55 million passenger trips were taken across the network in 2018–19.

 Construction of the network began in 1865 and has been progressively expanded in the subsequent centuries.
 Electrification of the network was completed between 1979 and 1988.

 The Cross River Rail project includes a twin rail tunnel (5.9 km long) which will pass under the Brisbane River to link two new railway stations at Albert Street in the CBD and Wooloongabba; it is under construction and scheduled to be completed in early 2025.

 Bus

-Brisbane has a large dedicated bus rapid transit network, the Brisbane busway network.
+Brisbane's busway network is a large dedicated bus rapid transit network.
 The network comprises the South East Busway, the Northern Busway and the Eastern Busway.
 The main network hubs are the King George Square, Queen Street, and Roma Street busway stations.

-There are also numerous suburban bus routes operating throughout the metropolitan area, including the high-frequency Blue and Maroon CityGlider routes which run between Newstead and West End (Blue), and Ashgrove and Coorparoo (Maroon) respectively.
+There are also numerous suburban bus routes operating throughout the metropolitan area, including the high-frequency blue and maroon CityGlider routes which run between Newstead and West End (blue), and Ashgrove and Coorparoo (maroon) respectively.

-Brisbane Metro is a proposed bus rapid transit (BRT) project which will initially consist of two routes (Metro 1 and 2) running between Eight Mile Plains and Roma Street, and UQ St Lucia (UQ Lakes) and the Royal Brisbane and Women's Hospital respectively.
+Brisbane Metro is a bus rapid transit (BRT) project which will initially consist of two routes (Metro 1 and 2) running between Eight Mile Plains and Roma Street, and UQ St Lucia (UQ Lakes) and the Royal Brisbane and Women's Hospital respectively.
+It is set to open in 2024.